 The primary purpose of Elo Ratings was to match chess players of similar strength, which it does pretty well.
 However, those are drawbacks in terms of the usability of Elo ratings for betting models.

 Still, due to their simplicity, Elo ratings represent a perfect starting point for building your own model.
-They can be meaningfully employed without many adjustments needed for individual sports with no draw outcome (like tennis).
+You can employ them “out of the box” for individual sports with no draw outcome (like tennis).
 Matthew Trenhaile from the ‘Inside Betting’ podcast did an episode on Ratings, where he reports about the admin of Tennis Abstract who developed simple surface-adjusted tennis Elo ratings that seemed to do quite well in betting terms.
 If you’d like to listen to the bit in the episode it is around the 01:23:00 mark.
 You can listen to it below:

-The Glicko ratings were invented by Mark Glickman in order to improve the existing Elo ratings in the domain of rating reliability.
-It is again used mainly for chess rankings and introduces a second measurable element to the ratings, namely “ratings reliability”.
-With the “ratings reliability” the accuracy of the measured rating is being calculated.
+The Glicko rating was invented by Mark Glickman.
+It tries to improve the Elo ratings in the domain of rating reliability.
+In practice, Glicko ranks chess players and introduces a second measurable element to the ratings, namely “ratings reliability”.
+Hereby the system factors in the accuracy of the measured rating.

-There is also an adjusted Glicko ratings system called Glicko-2, which includes the rating volatility as a measurable factor.
-The Glicko ratings were also invented for chess by Mark Glickman.
+An adjusted Glicko ratings system called Glicko-2 includes the rating volatility as a measurable factor.

-A clear advantage of the Glicko ratings is that, unlike Elo, they can give you a good idea about how reliable certain rating is, with which it addresses a problem of Elo listed above.
-In general the rating of a player gives you an idea about their strength at the time they have finished their last game.
+A clear advantage of the Glicko ratings is that, unlike Elo, they measure the reliability of a rating.
+In general the rating of a player reflects their strength at the time they have finished their last game.
 You don’t know how close their strength today would be to that number.
-That is an effect that is more apparent at the beginning of a new season after a long break, but is in general an important one to consider when compiling a rating.
+That is an effect that is more apparent at the beginning of a new season after a long break.
+Certainly, it is an important factor to consider when compiling a rating.

 In a betting context, this is not a trivial detail.
-In an extreme case, a maximum unreliability of the ratings of both opponents would mean fair odds of 2.00 for each of them, regardless of their ratings.
+Zero rating reliability of both opponents would mean fair odds of 2.00 for each of them, regardless of their ratings.
 Obviously, ratings reliability should have a significant influence over the fair odds, so it must be included in the calculation.

 On the other hand, introducing further elements to a rating model complicates the whole system quite a bit.
 It might be challenging to incorporate all those elements in a playable system.
 But if you find a way to do it sensibly, you would definitely improve your model.

 TrueSkill is a relatively young member of the ratings family, but it is also a more sophisticated one.
-It has been developed by Microsoft for matching players in Xbox Live.
-The main purpose of TrueSkill is to measure ratings for team games, which addresses another aspect of Elo’s incompatibility for applications outside of chess.
+Microsoft has initially developed TrueSkill for matching players in Xbox Live.
+The main purpose of TrueSkill is to measure ratings for team games.
+Hereby it addresses another aspect of Elo’s incompatibility for applications outside of chess.
 Moreover, much like Glicko, TrueSkill accounts for the uncertainty of the measured rating.

 TrueSkill is based on Bayesian statistics.
-Bayesian statistics are a statistics domain that relies on a prior assumption about a distribution before analysing any additional gathered observations.
+Bayesian statistics are a statistics domain that relies on a prior assumption about a distribution before analysing gathered observations.

 How does TrueSkill work?
 Much like Glicko, it measures two skill metrics.
 Your expected skill μ and the variance of your skill σ (representing the uncertainty of μ).
-TrueSkill gives an initial skill rating and rating variance to each new player (the so called ‘priors’) and then uses Bayesian inference to update those figures as the player finishes more and more games.
+TrueSkill gives an initial skill rating and a rating variance to each new player (the so called ‘priors’).
+Afterwards Bayesian inference updates those figures as the player finishes more and more games.
 Since True Skill is essentially a matching algorithm (as most ratings are) it aims at maximising the draw probability between potential opponents.